kaiwenliu/A3R0SM1TH/README.md

 # A3R0SM1TH
 💾 A File Dropper that downloads and executes a .NET executable **completely** in memory.
-I have yet to add other features to this, but I probably won't because this could be utilized maliciously
+I have yet to add other features to this, but I probably won't because this could be utilized maliciously.
+I mainly made this as a proof of concept.

 # Disclaimer
 This repository is for research purposes only, the use of this code is your responsibility.